Search

 Compost Research University Scholarships

 The Compost Research & Education Foundation offers annual scholarships to university students to assist with their compost research projects.
 The scholarship is available for undergraduate through PhD students studying at a college or university in the United States.
 The scholarship is for $4,000, and also includes an invitation to present research findings at a US Composting Council Annual Conference during a CREF research session.
-Travel expenses are included.
+Travel expenses are included and are in addition to the $4,000 scholarship amount.

 The goal of this scholarship is to bring assistance to students interested in compost research and to spark interest in future careers in the composting industry.